-Camping during the school holidays is an Aussie rite of passage for many families and with coronavirus keeping overseas travel off the agenda, local holidays are looking like the thing to do for the foreseeable future.
-The freedom of the open road, connecting with nature and getting back to basics is the perfect way to unwind after the stress and busyness of a school term (even if that has been done mostly at home!).
+Camping during the school holidays is an Aussie rite of passage for many families.
+The freedom of the open road, connecting with nature and getting back to basics is the perfect way to unwind after the stress and busyness of the year.
 Except, when you have a child, or children, with disabilities – the basics, well aren’t really that basic at all.
 It’s true that campgrounds and the wilds of the Australian bush haven’t traditionally been the most disability- friendly of locations but with a bit of planning and tenacity plus some knowledge about useful products and services it can definitely be done (and enjoyed by all!).

 ARM YOURSELF WITH INFORMATION

 If there’s one thing us special needs parents are good at it is intensive research.
 Before you commit to staying anywhere make sure you’ve done your homework to ensure that a location can accommodate your family’s needs.
 Many places will promote themselves as being ‘wheelchair’ accessible, but this may not apply to all areas.

 Some things to considering depending on your situation could include:

 • The accessibility of the site itself; are there steep slopes on site?
 Lots of steps?
 How close to your pitch can you keep your car?

 • Do you need a larger than usual tent pitch to accommodate equipment?

 • A big one for many families is toilet access and showering facilities – if disabled toilets are not available check if toilet blocks are big enough for wheelchair access or whether there is room in the stalls for two people.